rackerlabs/technical-blog/_posts/2015-08-28-jenkins-post-build-plugin-part-2.md

 <img class="blog-post" src="{% asset_path 2015-08-28-jenkins-post-build-plugin-part-2/info.png%}"/>
-**Tip:** I would highly recommend going through the comments in `HelloWorldBuilder.java` before delving further for those comments are extremely detailed and give the reader a good insight into working of Jenkins core.
+**Tip:** I would highly recommend going through the comments in `HelloWorldBuilder.java` before delving further because those comments are extremely detailed and give the reader a good insight into working of Jenkins core.

 Before we start, let's rename the `HelloWorldBuilder` class, its references and its `resources` to